sanderfrenken/battledom-site/content/presskit/index.md

 ## About me

-I am a part-time game developer when I don't work my other job as an iOS engineer at a bank in the Netherlands.

-Most important, what also keeps me busy is trying to entertain my two little ones: Oliver and Elisa.
-And spending time with my lovely wife, Fabienne.
+When I'm not working as a part-time iOS engineer at a bank in the Netherlands, I dedicate my time to game development.
+My most important and fulfilling roles, however, are entertaining my two little ones and spending quality time with my wife.

-You can find me more about me and my drives [here on my personal blog space](https://sanderfrenken.github.io/dev-blog).
+You can learn more about me and my passion for game development on my [personal blog](https://sanderfrenken.github.io/dev-blog).

 ## Contact